urob/zmk-helpers/README.md

 `ZMK_LAYER` adds new keymap layers to the configuration.

 **Syntax:** `ZMK_LAYER(name, layout)`
-* `name`: a unique identifier string chosen by the user (usually there is no reason to reference this elsewhere)
+* `name`: a unique identifier string chosen by the user (it will be displayed on keyboards with appropriately configured displays)
 * `layout`: the layout specification using the same syntax as the `bindings` property of the [ZMK keymap configuration](https://zmk.dev/docs/config/keymap)